 minds swimming free as the flames dance in tandem.

-Oblivious to the wind whipping leaves on the wall
+Ignoring the wind whipping leaves on the wall

 The sated lovers in the lightning’s frieze,